-Bonfire Night 2021 will soon be filling the skies of London with light and colour, and you can have your pick of the best shows in town.
-While the offering is a damn sight better than 2020, which was heavily affected by Covid-19, some big-hitters (think Blackheath, Victoria Park and Clissold Park) have been forced to cancel once again.
+Bonfire Night 2022 will soon be filling the skies of London with light and colour, and you can have your pick of the best shows in town.
+Remember, remember the 5th of November…

 Firework Display start: 8pm.

 Ally Pally aren’t satisfied with just delivering a fireworks display, so they’re taking Bonfire Night a step further.
 What they’re promising is a fireworks festival and a proverbial feast for the senses.
 Aside from the main event, you can scoff your face in the StrEATlife Village or skate your socks off at the Ice Disco.
-Add to your experience by grabbing a ticket for the German Bier Festival, where Oompah Band and Spice Girls Tribute Act, Wannabe, will get you up and dancing.
-Award-winning BBC DJ Trevor Nelson will be on hand at StrEATlife village to give you the best soul, garage and R&B tunes on Saturday night.
-Get your tickets here.
+Add to your experience by grabbing a ticket for the German Bier Festival, where Oompah Band and an Elvis Tribute Act will get you up and dancing.
+Gok Wan will be on hand to DJ at StrEATlife village to give you the tunes on Saturday night.

 Firework Display start: Pre-show 7.30pm, with fireworks straight after (approx. 7.45pm for 20 minutes).

-While standard tickets are pretty cheap, VIP tickets (£24.95) include fast track entry, a free ride token, a meal from a food outlet, access to the VIP area and front row viewing area.
+While standard tickets are pretty cheap (from £4), VIP tickets (starting at £19.95) include fast track entry, a free ride token, a meal from a food outlet, access to the VIP area and front row viewing area.
 Either way, it’s a worthwhile purchase for eleven hours of fireworks and fun!
-Cultural entertainment, and Indian Henna Art will also celebrate the beautiful festival of light, Diwali!
 Grab your tickets here.

 Fireworks: Quieter display for younger children at 6pm, followed by a main display at 7:45pm